 After one has been weaned—that is, after they have enjoyed an ample amount of grace, one begins to explore what it means to believe in God, to wish to understand different questions, such as why man is living, how man should live and why God performs His work upon man.
 When these unclear thoughts and confused notions emerge within them and exist within them, they continuously receive watering and are also able to perform their duty.
 During this period, they no longer have any doubts as to the truth of God’s existence, and they have an accurate grasp of what it means to believe in God.
 Upon this foundation they have a gradual knowledge of God, and they gradually obtain some answers to their unclear thoughts and confused notions as to God’s disposition and substance.
 In terms of their changes in disposition as well as their knowledge of God, people in this stage begin to step onto the right track and enter a transition period.
 It is within this stage that people begin to have life.
 Clear indications of possessing life are the gradual resolution of the various questions related to knowing God that people have in their hearts—misunderstandings, imaginations, conceptions and vague definitions of God—that they not only really believe and know the realness of God’s existence but also possess a clear definition and orientation of God in their hearts, that truly following God replaces their vague faith.
 During this stage, people gradually come to know their misconceptions toward God and their mistaken pursuits and ways of belief.
 They begin to crave the truth, to crave experiencing God’s judgment, chastening and discipline, to crave a change in their disposition.
 They gradually abandon all sorts of conceptions and imaginations of God during this stage; at the same time they change and rectify their incorrect knowledge of God and obtain some correct fundamental knowledge of God.
 Although a portion of the knowledge possessed by people at this stage is not too specific or accurate, at the very least they gradually begin to abandon their conceptions, mistaken knowledge and misunderstandings of God; they no longer maintain their own conceptions and imaginations toward God.
 They begin to learn how to abandon—to abandon things found among their own conceptions, from knowledge and from Satan; they start to be willing to submit to correct and positive things, even to things that come from God’s words and conform to the truth.
 They also begin to attempt to experience God’s words, to personally know and carry out His words, to accept His words as the principles of their actions and as the basis for changing their disposition.
 During this period, people unconsciously accept God’s judgment and chastisement, unconsciously accept God’s words as their life.
 While they accept God’s judgment, chastisement, and accept God’s words, they become increasingly aware of and able to sense that the God that they believe in within their hearts truly exists.
 In God’s words, their experiences and their lives, they increasingly feel that God has always presided over man’s fate, led man, and supplied man.
 Through their association with God, they gradually confirm God’s existence.
 Therefore, before they realize it, they have already subconsciously approved of and firmly believed in God’s work, and have approved of God’s words.
 Once people approve of God’s words and approve of God’s work, they unceasingly deny themselves, deny their own conceptions, deny their own knowledge, deny their own imaginations, and at the same time also unceasingly seek what the truth is and what God’s will is.
 People’s knowledge of God is quite superficial during this period of development—they are even unable to clearly elaborate this knowledge using words, nor can they specifically elaborate it—and they only have a perceptive understanding; however, when juxtaposed with the preceding three stages, the immature lives of people in this period have already received watering and the supply of God’s words, and have already begun to sprout.
 It is like a seed buried in the ground; after obtaining moisture and nutrients, it will break through the soil; its sprouting represents the birth of a new life.
 This birth of a new life allows one to glimpse the indications of life.
 With life, people will thereby grow.
 Therefore, upon these foundations—gradually making their way onto the right track of believing in God, abandoning their own conceptions, obtaining God’s guidance—people’s lives will inevitably grow step by step.
 Upon what basis is this growth measured?
 It is measured according to their experience with God’s words and their true understanding of God’s righteous disposition.
 Although they find it very difficult to use their own words to accurately describe their knowledge of God and His substance during this period of growth, this group of people is no longer subjectively willing to pursue pleasure through the enjoyment of God’s grace, or to pursue their purpose behind believing in God, which is to obtain His grace.
 Instead, they are willing to seek living by God’s word, to become a subject of God’s salvation.
 Additionally, they possess the confidence and are ready to accept God’s judgment and chastisement.
 This is the mark of a person in the stage of growth.

 Although people in this stage have some knowledge of God’s righteous disposition, this knowledge is very hazy and indistinct.
 While they cannot clearly elaborate this, they feel they have already gained something internally, for they have obtained some measure of knowledge and understanding of God’s righteous disposition through God’s chastisement and judgment; however, it is all rather superficial, and it is still at an elementary stage.
 This group of people has a concrete point of view with which they treat God’s grace.
 This point of view is expressed in the changes of the objectives they pursue and the way in which they pursue them.
 They have already seen—in God’s words and work, in all kinds of His requirements of man and in His revelations of man—that if they still do not pursue the truth, if they still do not pursue to enter the reality, if they still do not seek to satisfy and know God as they experience His words, they will lose the significance of believing in God.
-They see no matter how much they enjoy God’s grace, they cannot change their disposition, satisfy God or know God, and that if they continuously live among God’s grace, they will never achieve growth, obtain life or be able to receive salvation.
+They see no matter how much they enjoy God’s grace, they cannot change their disposition, satisfy God or know God, and that if people continuously live among God’s grace, they will never achieve growth, obtain life or be able to receive salvation.
 In summary, if one cannot truly experience God’s words and is unable to know God through His words, one will eternally remain at the stage of an infant and never make a single step forward in the growth of one’s life.
-If you forever exist in the stage of an infant, if you never enter the reality of God’s word, if you are never able to live by God’s word, if you are never able to possess true belief and knowledge of God, is there any possibility for you to be made complete by God?
+If you forever exist in the stage of an infant, if you never enter the reality of God’s word, if you never have God’s word as your life, if you never possess true belief and knowledge of God, is there any possibility for you to be made complete by God?
 Therefore, anyone who enters the reality of God’s word, anyone who accepts God’s word as their life, anyone who begins to accept God’s chastisement and judgment, anyone whose corrupt disposition begins to change, and anyone who has a heart that craves the truth, has a desire to know God, has a desire to accept God’s salvation—these people are those who truly possess life.
 This is truly the fourth type of person, that of the maturing child, the person in the stage of childhood.